Great! We'll call you.

 EIS as an effective tool for inheritance tax relief

-As many of you may know, Business Property Relief (BPR) offers substantial benefits when it comes to reducing Inheritance Tax (IHT) liabilities.
+Business Property Relief (BPR) offers substantial benefits when it comes to reducing Inheritance Tax (IHT) liabilities.
 BPR provides 100% relief on qualifying assets such as unquoted or some AIM companies, if held for a period of at least two years.
 Investors can put unlimited amounts into BPR-qualifying companies, even hold these investments in an ISA for tax-free growth and income, all while retaining full control and ownership of their assets.
-The current tax regime allows for full IHT relief after just two years, considerably faster than most other IHT mitigation strategies like gifts and trusts, which typically require a seven-year holding period.
+The current tax regime allows for full IHT relief after just two years, which is considerably faster than most other IHT mitigation strategies like gifts and trusts, which typically require a seven-year holding period.

-The combination of BPR and EIS can act as a robust financial planning tool to substantially reduce, if not entirely wipe out, your estate’s IHT liability within a relatively short period.
+The combination of BPR and EIS can act as a robust financial planning tool to substantially reduce, if not entirely wipe out, an estate’s IHT liability within a relatively short period.

 The EIS competitive advantage